U.S. District Courts for the Northern, Central, Eastern and Southern Districts of California

 University of California, Irvine, B.S.

-Todd Stitt leads M&R’s Class Action & Complex Litigation Practice Group.
-He uses his in-depth knowledge of the insurance and professional services industries to litigate cases on behalf of his clients in a wide range of matters.
+Todd Stitt is a partner in M&R’s Orange County office and the firm’s Partnership, Shareholder & Franchise Litigation Chair.
+He leverages his in-depth knowledge of the insurance and professional services industries to litigate cases on behalf of his clients in a wide range of matters.
 Todd’s clients include Fortune 500 companies, prominent insurance providers, brokers, general agents and small to mid-size companies.

 Todd is intimately acquainted with the inner workings of the insurance industry and represents many of the largest national insurers, managing general agents, third party administrators, software companies, premium finance companies, claims companies, and brokers and agents in insurance-related cases.
 He has successfully defended multiple insurance companies against actions by the Department of Insurance.